-Unconditional promises to give are recorded at their net realizable value.
+Pledges receivable representing unconditional promises to give are recorded at their net realizable value.
 If such promises to give are due in more than one year, they are discounted to the present value of their estimated future cash flows using a discount rate commensurate with the risk involved.
 Amortization of the discount is included in contribution revenue.

 Conditional promises to give are not included as revenue until the conditions are substantially met.
-There were no conditional promises to give as of June 30, 2020 or 2019.
+There were no conditional promises to give as of June 30, 2021 or 2020.

 An allowance for uncollectible unconditional promises to give is provided based upon management's judgment including such factors as prior collection history and type of contribution.
-No allowance is deemed necessary as of June 30, 2020 or 2019.
+No allowance is deemed necessary as of June 30, 2021 or 2020.